armsd/aRMSD/README.md

 ![alt tag](./aRMSD_logo.png)

-An open toolbox for structural comparison between two molecules.
-It provides the capabilities to explore structural similarity and diversity using various filn .. []
+An open toolbox for structural comparison between two molecules with various capabilities to explore different aspects of structural similarity and diversity.
+Using data from common file formats the minimum RMSD is found by combining the functionalities of the Hungarian and the Kabsch algorithm.
+Crystallographic data provided from cif files is fully supported and the results can be rendered with the help of the [vtk] (http://www.vtk.org/) package.

 # Installation
 aRMSD can be installed in two ways, either via pip (in this case it will be used as a Python module) or you can download the source code and use the .spec file to compile it into a single standalone executable.
 In any case some modules are required which are listed below including their versions which were tested so far: